-We were at a crossroads on whether to try more chemotherapy, move on to radiotherapy, pull back and do nothing, etc. etc. Treatment options varied as we had conversations with our neurosurgical team, pediatric oncologist, radiation oncologist, MD Anderson, St Jude and Boston Children’s.
-Our pediatric oncologist believed that Chase could not tolerate any more chemotherapy at this time, After much consideration our family decided to move to Houston in order to take Chase to Md.
+Marc and I were at a crossroads on whether to try more chemotherapy, move on to radiotherapy, pull back and do nothing, etc. etc. Treatment options varied so we continued conversations with our neurosurgical team, pediatric oncologist, radiation oncologist, MD Anderson.
+We also sought out the opinions of St Jude and Boston Children’s Hospital.
+Our pediatric oncologist believed that Chase could not tolerate any more chemotherapy.
+After much consideration our family decided to move to Houston in order to take Chase to Md.
 Anderson for proton beam radiation therapy.
 We moved into an apartment and lived in Houston for 2 1/2 months while Chase received his radiation treatment under the excellent care of Dr. Anita Mahajan.
-Chase had to fast and be sedated every day to receive his treatments.
-Of course, our beautiful, strong, and loving Emma was there every step of the way, holding Chase’s hand and making him smile.
+Chase had to fast and be sedated every morning to receive his treatments.
+Of course, our beautiful, strong, and loving daughter Emma was there every step of the way, holding Chase’s hand and making him smile.
 In May 2011 Chase finished his final radiation treatment and we headed back to Tucson.
-We had to return to Texas 30 days later for his first post-radiation scans and review.
-It was after this visit, as we landed back in Tucson, that we were immediately contacted by the Doctors to inform us that his right temporal horn appeared to be entrapped and he may require additional brain surgery to fenistrate ventricle tissue in order to relieve the pressure buildup.
+We returned to Texas 30 days later for his first post-radiation scans and review.
+It was after this visit, as we landed back in Tucson, that we were contacted by doctors to inform us that his right temporal horn appeared to be entrapped and Chase may require an additional brain surgery to fenistrate ventricle tissue in order to relieve the pressure buildup.
 We immediately forwarded copies of the brain scans to our neurosurgeon at The Barrow and waited.
 We were contacted immediately by his office suggesting that we needed to get to see him immediately.
 We were back in Phoenix a few days later visiting with Dr. Smith.
-Dr. Smith reviewed the scans with us and explained that this situation had the potential of progressing from fine to fatal within 24 hours.
+He reviewed the scans with us and explained that this situation had the potential of progressing from fine to fatal within 24 hours.
 He needed to go back in and try to fix the problem.
-The surgery was scheduled and I do not think Marc or I slept at all waiting for the surgery.
+The surgery was scheduled for a few days later and Marc and I could not sleep as we waited for the day of surgery.
 We had to watch Chase very closely for any symptoms that would require immediate emergency surgery.
-The day for surgery finally arrived and again we kissed our baby goodbye and put him in the arms of Dr. Smith.
+The day of surgery finally arrived and again we kissed our baby goodbye and put him in the arms of Dr. Smith.
 Once again we watched as our precious little boy was taken away for another very serious brain surgery.
-Chase did well during his surgery, but the doctor did explain that we would have to watch Chase closely because his temporal horn does run the risk of again becoming entrapped.
-Today our family continues to travel back and forth to Houston every 60 days, for now indefinitely, so that Chase can receive brain scans, spinal scans, spinal lumbar punctures, meetings with the neuro oncologists, audiologists, and neuro cognitive doctors to check on Chase’s progress.
+Chase did well during his surgery, but the doctor did explain that we would have to watch Chase closely because his temporal horn runs the risk of becoming entrapped again.
+Our family traveled back and forth to Houston every 60 days for months so Chase could receive brain scans, spinal scans, and spinal lumbar punctures We continued to meet with the neuro oncologists, audiologists, and neuro cognitive doctors to check on Chase’s progress.

-We took Chase to the oncologist because we noticed a few things going on with Chase that we felt may be post chemotherapy related side effects.
+Marc and I took Chase to the oncologist because we noticed a few things going on with Chase that we felt it may be due to post chemotherapy side effects.
 The oncologist decided to run a few tests such as a PET scan and an MRI.
 Then we played the painful waiting game.
 One day while driving the kids to a play date I received a call from the neuro surgeon and the moment I heard his voice my heart sank.
 In the 3 years that we have worked with him he has never called us directly.
 Usually his nurse or office staff will call us, so I immediately knew something was wrong.
 It is hard to remember his exact words because in those few moments my hands and feet fell numb and my world crashed.
 He told me that he was sorry but that there appeared to be a new tumor growing and we needed to get in for an appointment to talk about surgery.
 I could no longer hold it together, I crumbled, I weeped, and I a piece of my heart died that day.

 The following weeks Chase and our family traveled from Tucson to Phoenix and up to Los Angeles trying to seek out “The best of the best” to help us come up with a treatment plan for Chase.
 Chase’s tumor was in a difficult location close to the putitary gland so it was essential that the surgery went well.
 In July 2013 we once again gave our little man a kiss and left him in the hands of our surgeon.
-About 5 hours later the surgeon came out for a consult and he said that Chase was doing well post surgery but the preliminary pathology indicates that the tumor was recurrent CPC.
+About 5 hours later the surgeon came out for a consult and he said that Chase was doing well post surgery but pathology indicated that the tumor was recurrent CPC.
 Those were not the words we hoped for but we tried to keep it together so that we could focus on a plan of action.

-Lock Boxes of Love
+Lock Box’s of Love